rgambord/c99-doc/doc/sections/7/25/2/index.rst

 .. _9899_7.25.2p1:

+.. container:: snum

+   :ref:`1 <9899_7.25.2p1>`

-:ref:`1 <9899_7.25.2p1>` The header :ref:`\<wctype.h> <9899_7.25>` declares several functions useful for classifying wide characters.
+The header :ref:`\<wctype.h> <9899_7.25>` declares several functions useful for classifying wide characters.

 .. _9899_7.25.2p2:

+.. container:: snum

+   :ref:`2 <9899_7.25.2p2>`

-:ref:`2 <9899_7.25.2p2>` The term printing wide character refers to a member of a locale-specific set of wide characters, each of which occupies at least one printing position on a display device.
+The term printing wide character refers to a member of a locale-specific set of wide characters, each of which occupies at least one printing position on a display device.
 The term control wide character refers to a member of a locale-specific set of wide characters that are not printing wide characters.